Soba Noodles with Wild Mushroom Sauce Porcini Oil Recipe

 Posted on 7th of September, 2011 by Lévana

 Guys, here’s what I do, and this is really all it takes.
-I buy porcini powder online, just to make sure I get the best price, a whole pound of it.
+On second thought, let me start by telling you what NOT to do: Buy the insanely expensive deceptively and dishonestly called truffle oil, with not a solitary drop of truffle in it.
+Now, here’s what I do: I buy porcini powder online, just to make sure I get the best price, a whole pound of it.
 It doesn’t really need a kosher certification, but it just happens to have one.
 It will at first seem expensive, until you realize a little goes a long way, a terrific investment.
 Just a few drops of the infused oil will make your omelets, mashed potatoes, mushroom-based soups, risotto etc… heavenly!
 Addictive!

 You can also make your own porcini oil: nothing to it!
 Heat up a quart of extra-virgin olive oil gently in a sauce pan, with 1/2 cup porcini powder, until it just barely reaches boiling, then promptly turn off the flame.
 Your house will fill with a smell that might send you swooning.
 Pour the mixture into a glass jar.
 The powder will settle in the bottom, that’s OK.
 Store the oil at room temperature.